 Treating individuals that have been exposed to rabies can be expensive, and insurance does not always cover the cost.
-Those seeking postexposure treatment are usually seen first in a hospital emergency room to begin the shots and may receive the rest of the series at the health department.
-In 2018, DOH-Santa Rosa provided postexposure rabies shots to 47 people, at a cost of approximately $19,957.00.
+Those seeking postexposure treatment are usually seen first in a hospital emergency room to begin the shots and may receive the rest of the four-shot series at the health department.
+In 2020, DOH-Santa Rosa provided 94 postexposure rabies shots, at a cost of approximately $35,250.00.

 The Department of Health advises the public to take these precautions to avoid exposing themselves or their pets to rabies: